Resolvable Triple Arrays: Unordered triple arrays

 \begin{problem} Given a collection of finite sets $A_{ij}$, $1 \leq i \leq r$, $1 \leq j \leq c$, find an \textit{array of distinct representatives} $a_{ij} \in A_{ij}$ such that $a_{ij} \neq a_{sj}$ for $i \neq s$ and $a_{ij} \neq a_{it}$ for $j \neq t$. \end{problem}

-Fon-Der-Flaass~\cite{fon-der-flaassArraysDistinctRepresentatives1997} showed that the decision version of Problem~\ref{pbm:ADR} is NP-complete, even if the sets $A_{ij}$ are restricted to have form $A_{ij} = R_i \cap C_j$ for some sets $R_1, \dots, R_r$, $C_1, \dots, C_c$.
+Fon-Der-Flaass~\cite{fon-der-flaassArraysDistinctRepresentatives1997} showed that the decision version of Problem~\ref{pbm:ADR} (i.e. the problem of deciding whether there is an array of distinct representatives $a_{ij} \in A_{ij}$ with the required properties for a given collection of finite sets $A_{ij}$) is NP-complete, even if the sets $A_{ij}$ are restricted to have form $A_{ij} = R_i \cap C_j$ for some sets $R_1, \dots, R_r$, $C_1, \dots, C_c$.
 It should be noted, though, that he proved this by reducing any instance of the problem 3-SAT to an instance of Problem~\ref{pbm:ADR} in which there are sets $A_{ij}$ of sizes both 2 and 3.
 This does not therefore imply NP-completeness of the decision version of the \nameref{pbm:UTAtoTA}, since in this instance we have $|A_{ij}| = |R_i \cap C_j| = \lrc$, i.e. a constant, and, moreover, there are further restrictions on the sets $R_i$, $C_j$.
 In Section~\ref{sec:enum}, we explore the \nameref{pbm:UTAtoTA} computationally by treating it as a special case of another, more well-known NP-complete problem, the \textit{exact cover problem}.

 To put the \nameref{pbm:exUTA} and the \nameref{pbm:UTAtoTA} into some further context, for the trivial parameters $v=r=c$, the \nameref{pbm:exUTA} is uniquely (up to renaming of symbols) solved by setting all column-sets and row-sets to $\{1,2,\ldots,v\}$, and the \nameref{pbm:UTAtoTA} is the problem of finding a $v\times v$ Latin square.
 Existence in this case is trivial, and research efforts have instead focused on other issues, such as how many different solutions there are.
 In the case $v=c>r$, the \nameref{pbm:exUTA} is equivalent to the problem of finding a symmetric 2-design, and the \nameref{pbm:UTAtoTA} is the problem of producing a Youden rectangle from a symmetric 2-design, which is always possible, as proven constructively by Smith and Hartley~\cite{smithConstructionYoudenSquares1948}.
 This goes to show that the \nameref{pbm:UTAtoTA} is explicitly solvable in at least some special cases.